Japanese occupation of the Dutch East Indies: Treatment of the Indonesian population

-Experience of the occupation varied considerably, depending upon where one lived and one's social position.
+Experience of the occupation varied considerably, depending upon location and social position.
 Many who lived in areas considered important to the war effort experienced torture, sex slavery, arbitrary arrest and execution, and other war crimes.
-Many thousands of people were taken away from Indonesia as forced labourers (romusha) for Japanese military projects, including the Burma-Siam and Saketi-Bayah railways, and suffered or died as a result of ill-treatment and starvation.
-Between 200,000 and half a million romusha recruited from Java were forced to work by the Japanese military.
+Thousands of people were taken away from Indonesia as forced labourers (romusha) for Japanese military projects, including the Burma-Siam and Saketi-Bayah railways, and suffered or died as a result of ill-treatment and starvation.
+Between 200,000 and 500,000 romusha recruited from Java were forced to work by the Japanese military.

-Tens of thousands of Indonesians were to starve, work as slave labourers, or be forced from their homes.
+Tens of thousands of Indonesians starved, worked as slave labourers, or were forced from their homes.
 In the National Revolution that followed, tens, even hundreds, of thousands, would die in fighting against the Japanese, Allied forces, and other Indonesians, before independence was achieved.
-A later United Nations report stated that 4,000,000 people died in Indonesia as a result of famine and forced labour during the Japanese occupation, including 30,000 European civilian internee deaths.
+A later United Nations report stated that 4,000,000 people died in Indonesia as a result of famine and forced labour during the Japanese occupation, including 30,000 European soldiers and European civilian internee deaths.
 A Dutch government study describing how the Japanese military recruited women as prostitutes by force in Indonesia concluded that among the 200 to 300 European women working in the Japanese military brothels, "some sixty five were most certainly forced into prostitution."

 Other young women (and their families), faced with various pressures in the internment camps or in wartime society, agreed to offers of work, the nature of which was frequently not explicitly stated.